 On 06/04/2009 ARKIUS INC filed a Contract - Other Contract lawsuit against HYUNDAE HEALTH CENTER INC. This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are MICHAEL P. LINFIELD, ZAVEN V. SINANIAN, MARK A. BORENSTEIN, ELIZABETH ALLEN WHITE, ADR NEUTRAL, RUTH ANN KWAN and JAMES C. CHALFANT.
+The Judges overseeing this case are MICHAEL P. LINFIELD, ZAVEN V. SINANIAN, MARK A. BORENSTEIN, ELIZABETH ALLEN WHITE, RUTH ANN KWAN, JAMES C. CHALFANT and BARBARA A. MEIERS.
 The case status is Disposed - Dismissed.

 Disposed - Dismissed